An0therMark/about/README.md

 - VPN

 ## What I am learning
+- Golang.
+I decided to rewrite my python script for photo organization automation in Go
 - Ansible (Only made few playbooks for VMs)
 - Kubernetes (Played around with minikube)
 - Linux (There is never enough knowledge with it)